chilah/My-learing-track/README.md

 finished learning react and simple project meme generator on scrimba.com
 - learn how to use `componentDidmount()` to access api
 - form part eg. checkbox radion select+option
+- how to get input from user through form part

 # 13 February 2019
 still learing react on scrimba.com and didnt get how lifecycle works.